ni/nimi-python/docs/nifgen/functions.rst

     Refer to the *FIR Filter* topic for your device in the *NI Signal Generators Help* for more information about FIR filter coefficients.
-    This function is supported only for the NI 5441.
+    This method is supported only for the NI 5441.

-    .. note:: The signal generator must not be in the Generating state when you call this function.
+    .. note:: The signal generator must not be in the Generating state when you call this method.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the